SaiPrashanthMaddhe/CSM02-Cricket-Video-to-Text-Summarization-Major/README.md

 **PIP commands for installing the libraries:**

-pip install torch
+torch

-pip install ultralytics
+ultralytics

-pip install opencv-python
+opencv-python

-pip install numpy
+numpy

-pip install pillow
+pillow

-pip install pandas
+pandas
+paddlepaddle

-pip install paddlepaddle paddleocr
+paddleocr

-pip install matplotlib
+matplotlib

-pip install transformers
+transformers

-pip install nltk
+nltk

-pip install sentencepiece
+sentencepiece

 **HOW TO IMPLEMENT THIS PROJECT:**